Klerpson/tatiana/_posts/en/2025-01-10-when-to-use-thread-lifting.md

   - /en/ideal-time-thread-lifting/
 canonical_url: "https://dratatianaleal.com/en/blog/when-to-get-thread-lifting/"
 ---
+I'll tell you a common history.

+Maybe your history.

 Sarah was 45 when she started noticing those subtle changes in her face that concern so many of us: a slight drop in the cheeks, a less defined jawline, and that feeling that her mirror reflection no longer conveyed the **vitality** she felt inside.
 As a high-level executive, her image was important, but the idea of undergoing surgery seemed excessive.

 That's when she discovered [PDO thread lifting]({{'en/facial-treatments/thread-lifting' | relative_url}}).

 ## The perfect timing for thread lifting